EasyUni logo

 1. Public universities

 Public universities in Malaysia offer a range of undergraduate and postgraduate programs.
-Additionally, some universities provide pre-university foundation and diploma courses.
+Additionally, some universities provide pre-university foundation and diploma courses - usually through their private arms.

 These public universities are classified into three main groups, which are research universities, focused universities, and comprehensive universities.